Browse through the profiles of EMABG alumni who are working in the field of ABG.

 It was an excellent experience, I learnt a lot and met wonderful people.

-Ignacio P. Garcia (Chile): Plant Manager at Nova Austral (currently living in Chile)
+Ignacio P. Garcia (Chile): Plant Director at a Salmon Production Company (currently living in Chile)

 Institution: Nova Austral